odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 <br><br>
 Art and humor are essential for my life.
 Moreover, I believe they are key elements for social cohesion in general.
 My life vision and mission is to understand and grow public spaces where social cohesion takes place.
 <br><br>
 Let's connect.
-See links to my CV's and portfolio above.
-You may reach me on all social media channels <span style="font-weight:bold">@odenipinedo</span>, or if you prefer, my email link is also included below.
+See links to my CV and portfolio above.
+You may reach me on all social media channels <span style="font-weight:bold">@odenipinedo</span>, or if you prefer, links are included below.
 </p>